programminghistorian/jekyll/en/translator-guidelines.md

 <h2 class="noclear">Step 3: <a href="#submitting-a-new-lesson">Submitting a Translated Lesson</a></h2>

 ## Proposing the Translation of a Lesson
-If you want to translate a lesson published in *The Programming Historian*, please see the list of pending translations [each language-team should have one] and contact [Adam Crymble](adam.crymble@gmail.com) to discuss your language skills and translation experience.
+If you want to translate a lesson published in *The Programming Historian*, please see the list of pending translations and contact [Adam Crymble] to discuss your language skills and translation experience.
 We look for translations that are rigorous, readable, and consider the needs of an English-reading audience.

 Once the translation of a published lesson is approved, one of our editors will create a "Translation Review Ticket" in our [repository](https://github.com/programminghistorian/ph-submissions).
 This issue will serve to document the progress made during the translation review.
 To avoid delays in publishing, we ask that you submit your translation within 90 days of the editor accepting your proposal.